It's a case of if at first you don’t succeed, try again for Calgary Bay in the John Smith’s Grand National at Aintree on Saturday.

 “He does look wonderfully well, doesn’t he?” purrs Knight.

 There is no denying that, but how does his well-being compare to previous campaigns.
 “It is difficult to tell,” adds the trainer.
-“All the papers say he is a much better horse at the beginning of the season.
+“All the papers say he is a much better horse at the beginning of

 “But he is a fresher horse this year and he is very full of himself.”